anaysomani05/gridwise-ai/README.md

 # GridWise AI: Carbon-Aware Compute Scheduler

 **Idea:**
-An AI-powered scheduler that shifts flexible AI and data-center workloads into lower-carbon hours using real grid emissions data and optimization, cutting compute emissions without missing SLAs.[web:79][web:194]
+An AI-powered scheduler that shifts flexible AI and data-center workloads into lower-carbon hours using real grid emissions data and optimization, cutting compute emissions without missing SLAs.

 ## What this project is